 Gartner predicts that by the end of 2021, 15% of all customer service interactions globally will be handled completely by AI.

-It is likely in the coming days that businesses will use RPA-driven chatbots to handle customer requests, showing that understanding RPA (Robotic Process Automation) techniques is NOW more important than ever before.
+In the coming days, businesses will likely use RPA-driven chatbots to handle customer requests, showing that understanding RPA (Robotic Process Automation) techniques is NOW more important than ever.

 Advantages of this approach: